 It is hard to imagine that a company can be truly successful if its employees are not adequately motivated and engaged.
-When people are engaged in their work they take a personal interest in the success of their company.
+When you have engaged employees, they take a personal interest in the success of their company.
 Otherwise, they are likely to do what is expected, but lack the motivation to go much beyond that.
 Without motivation there is no innovation.

 Considering what is at stake, it may be discouraging to know that a recent study by Gallup found that only 30% of American workers are fully engaged in their jobs.
 In this context, engaged was defined as “…deeply involved in and enthusiastic about their work and actively contributing to their organization.”
 This was up slightly from the 28% reported during the economic turn down of 2009.
 The report also found that 18% of workers are actively disengaged, being emotionally disconnected and jeopardizing team performance.